PCfVW/Simple-HTN-Planner/README.md

 C++ code only runs the travel example from PyHop; other examples will follow.

 Currently, planner and (travel) example are in one file (main.cpp).
 Later commits will split planner and examples (planning domains), I'll try to keep the C++ code as simple as possible.

+The file "MyHop.py" contains the python code to run the PyHop "Travel" example; tested with VS 2019 Python.
+I've uploaded this file so that you can compare the C++ code to the Python code.